The gist of how it started was the phone call from several hours away...

 One of the things I don't mention a whole lot because people wig out when I say it.
 I get mental images from animals and some people.
 It is a learned skill, nothing freaky or mysterious, just being aware it can happen and being open to it with a discerning mind.
 The animals don't say things like, "Going to the store?
 Don't forget you're out of milk."
 The communication comes in as scenes and images, more like eavesdropped thoughts and you have to decide if they mean anything.

 Anyway, just as the owner said she had no idea, it happened before her, I suddenly got this mental picture of a box pushing in from the back.
-I looked at Kellie Sharpe, my partner who also has learned the skill of communication and we said in unison, "Trailer wreck!"
+I looked at Kellie Sharpe, my horse partner at the time who also has learned the skill of communication and we said in unison, "Trailer wreck!"

 Do we know this for sure?
 No. Images aren't all that specific.
 You have to put them with what you know and then you often come up wrong.
 But a rear-ended trailer was the only thing that fit the problems I saw on the mare.